jcharit1/Amazon-Fine-Foods-Reviews/README.md

 ![alt text](https://github.com/jcharit1/Amazon-Fine-Foods-Reviews/blob/master/plots/BoxPlot_ROC_MacText_BOX.png "Comparison of AUC ROC on Test Data of BOW + Macro-Text Stats Models")

 Interestingly, though not entirely surprising, combining both types of features improved the model across the board.
 Both the minimum, maximum, and mean AUC ROC improved.

+Another interesting observation is the models that performed the best where those that create highly non-linear decision boundaries: the tree-based models and the nearest neighbors model.
+This probably means that the true decision boundary is highly non-linear and the classes might be compact within the feature space.
+It is also possible that the logistic, QDA, and naive bayes models were compromised by uni- and multivariate outliers.
+The tree-based models and nearest neighbors models are also more robust to outliers.
+Correcting for them more aggressively would be a useful follow up.

 ### Strategy and Tools